 A steady season followed culminating in an appearance in the Ernest Armstrong Cup final, Fawcett's men losing 2-0 to Chester-Le-Street Town in Consett.
 The 2018-19 season saw more improvement with the club just missing out on a top-half finish.

-A strong first half to 2019-20 saw RACA amongst the top four promotion-chasers and in the EA Cup semi-final but the campiagn was halted in March due to the COVID-19 pandemic.
-In April the season was officially ended and all results "expunged" by the Football Association.
+A strong first half to 2019-20 saw RACA amongst the top four promotion-chasers and in the EA Cup semi-final but the campiagn was halted in March 2020 due to a global health pandemic, the Coronavirus disease (Covid-19).
+A month later, the season was officially ended and all results controversially "expunged" by the Football Association.

-When football does return for the 2020-21 season - in RACA's half-centenary year - there will a new man in the managerial hotseat.
-Fawcett's 3-year reign ended as he decided to take up the vacant post at Whitley Bay so Mark Bullock, already part of the coaching staff, stepped up to replace him to begin a new era.
+And Fawcett's 3-year reign ended as he decided to take up the vacant post at Whitley Bay during the close season so Mark Bullock, already part of the coaching staff, stepped up to replace him to begin a new era.